Developing Circular Pathways for aN EU Low-Carbon Transition

 • analysing alternative pathways to net-zero GHG emissions

-• testing effective policy levers for both circular production and consumption
+• testing effective policy levers for both circular production and consumption;

 • assessing outcomes for climate, environment, economy and society, in line with European Green Deal objectives.